Victoria, London

-Victoria is an area of Westminster, Central London in the City of Westminster.
+Victoria is an area of Westminster, Central London, in the City of Westminster.
 It is named after Victoria Station, which is a major transport hub.
 The station was named after the nearby Victoria Street, opened 1851.

 The name is used to describe streets adjoining or nearly adjoining the station in the West End of London, including Victoria Street, Buckingham Palace Road, Wilton Road, Grosvenor Gardens, and Vauxhall Bridge Road.
 Victoria consists predominantly of commercial property and private and social housing, with retail uses along the main streets.

 The area contains one of the busiest transport interchanges in London and the United Kingdom, including the listed railway station and the underground station, as well as Terminus Place, which is a major hub for bus and taxi services.
 Victoria Coach Station, 900 yards (800 metres) southwest of the railway station, provides road-coach services to long-distance UK and continental destinations.

 Victoria Street runs on an east–west axis from Victoria station to Broad Sanctuary at Westminster Abbey.
 Cardinal Place, across the street from Westminster Cathedral, opened in 2006 and contains a selection of restaurants, banks and shops, including a Marks and Spencer store.
-Further along the street, there is a large House of Fraser department store (formerly the Army & Navy) opposite Westminster City Hall.
+Further along the street, there was a large House of Fraser department store (formerly the Army & Navy) opposite Westminster City Hall.
 At the Broad Sanctuary end is the Department for Business, Energy and Industrial Strategy building, the headquarters of Transport for London at Windsor House, and the former New Scotland Yard building (headquarters of the Metropolitan Police Service from 1967 to 2016).